innovia/ElasticDynamoDb/README.md

 [dynamic-dynamodb](https://github.com/sebdah/dynamic-dynamodb) tool is great for autoscaling but it has a few limitation:

-* it does not scale down at once to certian value
+* it does not scale down at once to a certain value

 * it does not accomodate for anticipated traffic spike that can last X hours